INL Bureau · Office Profiles

 Congressional Reporting

-Manages INL compliance with global Congressional reporting requirements: the International Narcotics Control Strategy Report (INCSR), Majors List, and Combating Global Corruption Act Report — ensuring accountability and transparency to Congress and the American public.
+Manages INL compliance with global Congressional reporting requirements, including the International Narcotics Control Strategy Report (INCSR), Majors List, and Combating Global Corruption Act Report — ensuring accountability and transparency to Congress and the American public.

 Team & Contacts